hpereira98/VShelf/README.md

 1. Add search bar to user frame
 2. Add images so vshelf.isPretty()==true.

-It was built in Java and the UI was made using Swing.
-I developed VShelf in Netbeans.
+VShelf was built in Java and Swing, using Netbeans as a IDE.

+I'm also going to user Launch4j in order to create a VShelf.exe .